Upper Brook Street Chapel, Manchester: Other denominations

 The chapel was sold in 1928 due to changes in the district, and was subsequently used as a Welsh Baptist Chapel.
 The chapel was then used as a Jehovah's Witnesses Kingdom Hall in the early 1970s.
 The building has been owned by Manchester City Council since the 1970s, who purchased land alongside Upper Brook Street with the aim of constructing a large motorway into Manchester, which was never realised.

-Both the chapel and Sunday School were occupied by the Islamic Academy of Manchester between 1974 and 2006, when it was used as a mosque, teaching centre and for outreach work in the Asian community.
+Both the chapel and Sunday school were occupied by the Islamic Academy of Manchester between 1974 and 2006, when it was used as a mosque, teaching centre and for outreach work in the Asian community.

-Dereliction and rebirth
+Dereliction and redevelopment

 By the beginning of the 21st century, the future of the building was looking increasingly uncertain.
-The chapel had become unsafe, and substantial money was needed for emergency repairs.
+The chapel was unsafe and substantial money was needed for emergency repairs.
 An unsuccessful bid to the Heritage Lottery Fund for funding to repair the building was made by the Islamic Academy in 2003.
-In 2001 and 2005 the City Council commissioned structural advice regarding the building, prior to removing most of the roof, with the agreement of English Heritage.
+In 2001 and 2005 the city council commissioned structural advice regarding the building, prior to removing most of the roof, with the agreement of English Heritage.

 Parts of the chapel were demolished at the start of 2006 on safety grounds, with scaffolding holding up some other sections.
 By 2010 the chapel was on the Buildings at Risk Register, rated as "very bad".
 The Victorian Society placed it on a list of ten most threatened buildings in England and Wales.

-In October 2010 Manchester City Council announced that it was in discussion with a developer to renovate the building and bring it back into use.
-In August 2013 the council received a planning application from the Church Converts (Manchester) to repair the building and convert it into apartments; the application was granted in February 2014.
-The redevelopment by CZero Developments consists of 73 private apartments in both the chapel and the Sunday school.
+In October 2010, Manchester City Council announced that it was in discussion with a developer to renovate the building and bring it back into use.
+In August 2013, the council received a planning application from the Church Converts (Manchester) to repair the building and convert it into apartments; the application was granted in February 2014.
+The redevelopment by CZero Developments consisted of 73 private apartments in both the chapel and the Sunday school.

 From September 2017, the building has been operating as student accommodation, with a gym, cinema room, study areas and a lounge.